 Some songs are cool and tough for a while, but then in the middle they'll have some weird extended instrumental break that causes the ever dreaded awkward silence.
 Trainers begin nervously cheering for people in an effort to fill the white space.
 Self-conscious lifters take a break from the intensity to avoid any un-camouflaged grunting and panting.
 The energy in the room just sort of deflates.

-This is a really easy mistake to make, so if it happens, no harm, no foul, just make sure it gets taken off your playlist to avoid future mid-WOD letdowns.
+This is a really easy mistake to make, so if it happens, no harm, no foul, just make sure it gets taken off your workout music list to avoid future mid-WOD letdowns.

 5. Anything that isn't played loud...